BAsh2365/VT_Head_Coach_Change_Analysis_in_R/README.md

 <img width="673" height="199" alt="image" src="https://github.com/user-attachments/assets/bad611ed-a6e2-420a-a787-d6e4238eecef" />

 These models are not perfect and can always be improved upon!
 If you have any issues/suggestions with/for the model, you can reach out to me.
-Ridge regression seems to be more accruate for sample size.
+Ridge regression seems to be more accurate for the given sample size.

 # References